Is Blue Lagoon Worth It? A Complete Guide

 What is the Blue Lagoon?

-Today the lagoon is surrounded by state-of-the-art facilities.
+Today, the lagoon is surrounded by modern amenities.
 Visitors can purchase a day pass to get access to the lagoon or stay overnight at one of the on-site hotels.
 In addition to soaking in the mineral-rich water, guests can also relax at the lagoon’s subterranean spa or dine at one of the fine-dining restaurants while overlooking the lava fields.

 Where is the Blue Lagoon?